-• The Trustee has asked its managers to report on the most significant votes cast within the portfolios they manage on behalf of the Trustee.
+The Trustee has asked its managers to report on the most significant votes cast within the portfolios they manage on behalf of the Trustee.
 Managers were asked to explain the reasons why votes were significant, the size of the position in the portfolio, how they voted, any engagement the manager had undertaken with the company and the outcome of the vote.
-From the managers reports, the Trustee has requested the managers' significant voting data and they are outlined in tables 3 and 4 below.
+The majority of public companies hold their Annual General Meeting (AGM) during the second quarter of each year.